arno-di-loreto/apihandyman.io/_posts/2021-03-30-postman-csv-demo.md

 Once this is done, hit the Send button and click on Visualize in the response and tada, you get a one column table with its node_id title and all node_id values:

-{% include image.html source="postman-visualize-ids.png" alt="Visualize result in Postman" %}
+{% include image.html class="border" source="postman-visualize-ids.png" alt="Visualize result in Postman" %}

 Just select all text and copy/paste it in a file that you'll use as input to delete all issues.